 A second-grader who has begun to realize they are in the 'lowest' reading group and has started to shut down or act out to avoid reading tasks.

-This book is safe to read cold, but parents should be ready to discuss how the jungle feels like the child's own experience with books.
+This book is suitable for reading without prior preparation.
+After reading, be prepared to discuss how the 'word jungle' metaphor relates to your child's own frustrations and challenges with reading.
 A parent might see their child cry over a spelling list or hear them say, 'I'm just stupid,' or 'The letters are moving.'

 Five-year-olds will enjoy the vibrant imagery and the concept of a 'word jungle.'
 Eight and nine-year-olds will deeply resonate with the metaphor of letters being difficult to catch or tame.

-Unlike many 'issue' books that feel like a lesson, this maintains a high-stakes adventure feel while using sophisticated visual metaphors for the specific cognitive experience of dyslexia.
+Unlike many books that directly address reading challenges and can feel didactic, this maintains a high-stakes adventure feel while using sophisticated visual metaphors for the cognitive experience of struggling with reading. ```

 Dylan, a young boy who finds reading difficult, enters a metaphorical jungle where words and letters are physically alive, tangled, and confusing.
 To navigate the terrain, he must use his imagination and bravery to face the 'jumble.'
 The story concludes not with a magical cure for his reading struggles, but with Dylan gaining the confidence to approach literacy at his own pace with a new perspective.